juliensimon/gradio-mcp-server-builder/docs/index.md

 A powerful CLI tool to automatically build MCP (Model Context Protocol) servers with Gradio from Python function files.

+## What is MCP?

+The Model Context Protocol (MCP) is a standard that enables AI assistants and other tools to discover and use your functions.
+Think of it as a universal language that lets AI systems understand what your code can do and how to use it.

+**Why MCP matters:**
+- **AI Integration**: Make your functions available to ChatGPT, Claude, and other AI assistants
+- **Tool Discovery**: AI systems can automatically find and understand your tools
+- **Standard Protocol**: Works with any MCP-compatible client or framework
+- **No API Design**: Focus on your functions, not API endpoints

 ## Overview

 The Gradio MCP Server Builder transforms your Python functions into complete, production-ready MCP servers with beautiful web interfaces.
 Simply decorate your functions with `@mcp.tool()` and let the builder handle the rest.